 Employee Satisfaction vs. Employee Engagement

+can help uncover the festering problems that lead to disengagement.
+Motivated, high-performing employees expect more from their employers than job satisfaction alone.
+They are seeking options for career development and other non-financial incentives.
+Unlike their laggard colleagues, engaged employees want to embrace new responsibilities and overcome difficult challenges.
+They need to feel they are part of something important and bigger than themselves.
 Companies that only measure for employee satisfaction may be reinforcing wrong behaviors and effectively retaining their least effective workers.
 The goal for long-term retention should be to identify and galvanize the most engaged people on the team, and then do everything possible to help them achieve their goals for personal and professional development.